12 Reasons Why Peace Lily is Dying and How to Resolve Them

 How to fix it

-Peace Lily requires that the soil be kept moderately moist at all times during the growing season while allowing the top 2-3 in. of soil to dry out between waterings.
+Peace Lily requires that the soil be kept moderately moist at all times during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.

-Reduce watering in the cold season but do not allow the soil to dry out completely.
-Ensure also that the pot has a drainage hole to prevent the soil from getting soggy.
+Decrease watering in the cold season to maintain the soil slightly moist but do not allow the soil to dry out completely.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy.
+Learn more on how to water houseplants the correct way.

 Peace Lily, Spathiphyllum wallisii